Kehaar-II/letterboxRemover/README.md

-I got tired of manually cropping anime screenshots, so instead I wrote this.
 # letterboxRemover

 letterboxRemover is a simple python program which automatically removes the black bars from the edge of an image.